FG-Unofficial-Developers-Guild/FranklyNot/README.md

 # Frankly Not

-**Current Version:** 1.1
+**Current Version:** 1.2
-**Updated:** 12/12/22
+**Updated:** 12/13/22

 Cleans up the Fantasy Grounds chat and Combat Tracker by filtering out everything after the first ; for effects.
+The receiver of an aura will get FROMAURA and the second clause as well to differentiate between Auras.

 **Options**
 Per User section